humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-03-24-xpath-in-javascript-part-2.md

         <wrox:book>Professional JavaScript</book>
     </books>

 The `<books>` element contains all of the namespace information for this XML snippet.
-You can pass a reference to this node into the `XPathEvaluator` object&#8217;s `createNSResolver()` method and get a namespace resolver automatically created:
+You can pass a reference to this node into the `XPathEvaluator` object's `createNSResolver()` method and get a namespace resolver automatically created:

     var evaluator = new XPathEvaluator();
     var resolver = evaluator.createNSResolver(xmldoc.documentElement);

-This approach is more useful when the namespace information is embedded in the XML document, in which case it doesn&#8217;t make sense to duplicate that information and too tightly couple the JavaScript to the XML document.
+This approach is more useful when the namespace information is embedded in the XML document, in which case it doesn't make sense to duplicate that information and too tightly couple the JavaScript to the XML document.

 Using either approach, you can easily evaluate XPath expressions on XML documents that have namespaces: